khangluong2004/numbas_container/README.md

 directly to kill the setup process.

 2. For step 6, the editor will be available on whatever port that you forward port 80 from your VM to.

+## Users

+Login with the superuser credential, since I haven't handled the email server needed for new user signup yet.